zerong7777-boop/awesome-fmri-encoding-decoding/README.md

 ---

-### 4.4 Cross-Subject and Generalizable Decoding
+### 4.3 Cross-Subject and Universal Visual Decoders / Encoders

-> Still Brain→Image, but emphasizing **cross-subject generalization**, few-shot adaptation, mixture-of-experts, and shared-subject models.
+> Brain→image decoders and image→fMRI encoders that explicitly target **cross-subject / cross-site generalization**, few-shot adaptation, or universal representations.
+> Tagged with **[X-SUBJ]** when cross-subject generalization is a core focus, and **[FM]** when the model is positioned as a more general-purpose brain encoder/decoder.

 [X-SUBJ] MindEye2: Shared-Subject Models Enable fMRI-To-Image With 1 Hour of Data
 [[ICML 2024](https://proceedings.mlr.press/v235/scotti24a.html)] [[arXiv](https://arxiv.org/abs/2403.11207)] [[Project](https://medarc-ai.github.io/mindeye2/)] [[Code](https://github.com/MedARC-AI/MindEyeV2)]